aegoroff/aes256gen/README.md

 Options:
-  -l, --limit <NUMBER>  The maximum number of codes to generate. [default: 10] -c, --csv <PATH>      Path to comma separated file to store results into -h, --help            Print help
+  -l, --limit <NUMBER>  The maximum number of codes to generate. [default: 10]
+      --bugreport       Collect information about the system and the environment that users can send along with a bug report -c, --csv <PATH>      Path to comma separated file to store results into -h, --help            Print help
   -V, --version         Print version